OpenFieldAutomation-OFA/ros-weed-control/ofa_ikfast_plugin/README.md

     ```
     Commit and push the changes.

-For the second step you only need to have Docker and Python installed, ROS is not needed.
+For the second step you only need to have Docker and Python installed.
+ROS is not needed.